-To provide the knowledge and skills required to install and configure a VMware vSphere 5.5 infrastructure, and to master the principal administrative tasks associated with a VMware vSphere infrastructure
+To provide the knowledge and skills required to install and configure a VMware vSphere 6.5 infrastructure and master the main administrative tasks associated with a VMware vSphere infrastructure

 Experience with TCP/IP networking and Windows Client/Server administration.